oOBoomberOo/ribozyme/README.md

 To prevent this refer to the previous method.

 Ribozyme cannot merge block state file, It's such a pain in the ass.

+# Installation
+There aren't any one click installer yet so you have to download the program and set it up yourself.

+Linux:
+1) Download the program
+2) Put it inside `/bin` or `/usr/bin` (You will need root access)

+Window:
+1) Download the program
+2) Put it anywhere you want
+3) You have open `System Properties` window (You can access this by typing `env` in the search box)
+4) Click "Environment Variables"
+5) Locate variable name "Path"
+6) Click "Edit"
+7) Click "New"
+8) Type the path to where the program is located
+9) Click "Ok"

+Mac:
+1) Idk man, I can't afford apple product